minhthai1995/FIT5149/README.md

 To reproduce the model, the first Jupyter Notebook file that should be run is: "CNN_model_training" After installing all the required packages, you can simply hit the "Kernel -> Restart and Run All"

-If you want to save 2 hour on preprocessing data on your computer (which is heavy and might crash your computer if it not strong enough), go to this link

 The model would take roughly 4 hours to finish the training phase (1 hour for preprocessing, 3 hours for training).
 The final models (1 with best accuracy, 1 with best F1 score, and one after finish training) will be saved in the "trained_model" directory

 For the inference and testing part, you can open the "CNN_model_intererence" notebook, and click "Kernel -> Restart and Run All".
 It will take around 1h to preprocess and run, the output would be generated as a csv file.

+Note: If you want to save 2 hour on preprocessing data on your computer (which is heavy and might crash your computer if it not strong enough).
+Preprocessed data can be downloaded here: https://drive.google.com/drive/folders/1eFRQ70vebFuOiMC7n1k_PU0uK5plU5qM?usp=sharing They should be placed in the preprocessed_data folder, and comment+uncomment the code like instructed inside the file

 ## Contribution
 If you want to make any contribution to our current work, pull requests are welcome.
 If you want any further discussion, you can send us an email via: mngu0072@student.monash.edu